bfencken/CodeFactoryDocs/src/CodeFactoryVisualStudio/Documentation/guidance/howto/CreateProject/Overview.md

 ## Guidance
-Once you have completed this set of lessions you can return to gudiance by clicking the link below.
+Once you have completed this set of lessons you can return to guidance by clicking the link below:

 [CodeFactory Guidance](../Overview.md)